rogupt305/Rohan_BluestampPortfolio/index.md

 *** WORK IN PROGRESS ***

 # Third Milestone 💻🗜️
-## CUSTOM CLAWS AND CODE REFINEMENTS
+## CUSTOM CLAWS, CODE REFINEMENTS AND LED LIGHTS

 ### How the code works
 A crucial modification that had to be done before I could design my first modification, a set of two claws, was with the code.
 The actual code was rather complex, but the idea was relatively simple - after establishing definitions, declarations (Example: defining the capabilities of certain functions) and orders (Example: Turn right, left, activate sleep mode, etc.), the Arduino Uno controller would send one byte per second to the robot control board based on user inputs.
 Each byte contains 256 different numbers from a range of 1-255.
 Being attached and correlated directly with an order, these numbers were the way that the controller relays information to the control board in a wireless manner.